mithosk/AgileServiceBus/README.md

-### ... how to create a MICROSERVICE RPC responder ...
+### ... how to create a MICROSERVICE rpc responder ...

 ```
 [QueueConfig(Directory = "John", Subdirectory = "Doe")]